mpnally/Terrifically-Simple-JSON/README.md

 Because of TS-JSON's 3 restrictions, we know that this single JSON object with 3 name/value pairs represents 3 property values of a single entity in the data model.

 The following JSON document is not valid TS-JSON.
 It violates all 3 of the rules above.
-That does not mean it's a bad representation design, just that it follows a different set of rules from "Terrifically Simple JSON"
+That does not mean it's a bad representation design, just that it follows a different set of rules from Terrifically Simple JSON.
 ```JSON
 {
  "properties":